aschultzen/master_thesis/README.md

 	# Enable this if you want statistics to be logged.
 	#statsdir /var/log/ntpstats/

+	# Comment this out if you dont have a leap second file.
+	leapfile /etc/var/leap-seconds.3629577600

 	statistics loopstats peerstats clockstats
 	filegen loopstats file loopstats type day enable